The Little Prince (2015 film): Box office

+The Little Prince grossed $12.1 million in France and $97.6 million worldwide.
+It became the most successful French animated film abroad of all time.

-As of 20 September 2015, it had grossed $12.1 million in France and, as of 20 March 2016, $88.7 million worldwide.
-In its opening week in France, The Little Prince earned $3.3 million from 727 screens debuting at No. 2 at the French box office.
-In its second weekend it grossed $1.4 million (down 41%) from 830 screens for a two weekend total of $5.5 million.
-The film debuted at No. 2 in Brazil on 20 August, behind of Mission: Impossible – Rogue Nation, with 330,000 tickets sold.
+In its opening week in France, the film earned $3.3 million from 727 screens, debuting at number two at the French box office.
+In its second weekend, it grossed $1.4 million (down 41%) from 830 screens for a two weekend total of $5.5 million.

+The film debuted at number two in Brazil, behind Mission: Impossible – Rogue Nation, with 330,000 tickets sold.
 In its second weekend, it topped the box office charts, with over 851,000 tickets sold, making history in Brazil as the first non-American animated film to lead the box office in the country.
 The film kept the first place at the Brazilian box office for three consecutive weeks.
 As of 5 October, the film has grossed over R$27 million (US$7.14 million) and as of 18 October, it reached over 2 million admissions in Brazil.

-The film opened in China on 16 October, where it grossed $10.9 million in its opening weekend ranking third behind Ant-Man and Goodbye Mr. Loser, It grossed a total of $20.9 million in 10 days and by its third weekend, it had grossed US$24 million.
+The film opened in China on 16 October, where it grossed $10.9 million in its opening weekend ranking third behind Ant-Man and Goodbye Mr. Loser.
+It grossed a total of $20.9 million in 10 days and by its third weekend, it had grossed US$24 million.
 It grossed a total of CN¥158.45 million in China, with the country being the largest territory for the film.
-It was number-one on its second weekend in Japan.
+It was number-one in its second weekend in Japan.